-Thailand is a country bursting with buzzing markets and full moon beach parties, tropical forest with international camps and breathtaking views.
+Thailand is a country bursting with buzzing markets and full moon beach parties, tropical forest with international camps, backpacking Thailand and breathtaking views.
 But this is not all; you can enjoy a spiritual journey on this land of Buddha by visiting the exotically designed temples.

 95% of its population devotedly follows the teachings of Buddhism.
 Religion permeates the daily life in Thailand as you see a monk walking down the streets not only during the festive season but any normal day.
 Not only this; there are around 40,000 temples in Thailand with complex and surreal architecture that speaks volume about Thai history and culture.

 A temple in Thailand mainly consists of bell-shaped dome known as a stupa, multiple tiers of roof adorned with thin ornaments at its corners called chofahs.
 The building has sermon halls, mausoleums, idols and images of Buddha, and monk’s residential area.
 What’s best is that these temples are open for tourists who can visit and experience the richness of Buddhist culture.
 Here, we have listed down few of the temples in Thailand that you must visit on your trip.

 Wat Pho (The Reclining Buddha):

 It is one of the oldest temples in the city of Bangkok dating back to 200 years.
 The temple sits next to Grand Palace at 20 acres of land – the largest temple in Thailand.
 It is famous for its 20ft monument of reclining Buddha with around 1000 statues of Buddha.

 The temple was rebuilt by Rama I when the capital was shifted to Bangkok.
 The Reclining Buddha statue depicts the moment when Buddha attained enlightenment.
 Not only this, the foot of the statue showcases the 108 virtuous characteristics of Buddha.